 - Putting on sunscreen

-A lot the things listed above will give your child a sense of ownership and independence when it comes to managing their own bodies.
+A lot of the things listed above will give your child a sense of ownership and independence when it comes to managing their own bodies.
 Feeling in control will help to promote resilience – that ‘get up and get back to it’ quality that we so want our children to develop.
 Focusing on self-care prior to them starting school will go a long way towards helping them successfully transition.

 Helping your child to become more aware of their own behaviour and emotional responses will also go a long way towards helping prepare your child for school.